bruno-pequeno/Angular-Santander-DevWeek/README.md

 </div>

 ## Features
 - [x] This project was developed entirely in Angular and aims only to show and put into practice some concepts that are often used in development with the Angular framework, such as: dependencies, configuration, Angular Cli, Node.js, components and their injection, etc, just one for a first contact with the framework.

 ## Technologies & Techniques

 This project was developed with the following technologies:
--   Angular
+-   Angular: as mentioned, Angular was the framework used, but within it we have several technologies such as: TypeScript, CSS and HTML.
+In addition to the notion developed about the project structure, with the configuration Jsons of all project properties and modules node.

 ## Mentor do Projeto